ntiss/postmanToStoplightConverter/README.md

 * The input Postman collection MUST be at 2.1 format

 ## Usage
-* Simply open the HTML page
+* Simply open the HTML page.
+Try it [online here](http://htmlpreview.github.io/?https://github.com/ntiss/postmanToStoplightConverter/blob/master/converter.html)
 * Paste your Postman collection into the textarea
 * Click the button
 * Copy/paste the result into Stoplight "</>Code" tab of your TESTING section.